mikepierce/conference-website-template/README.md

 ## Alternatives

 The simplicity of the HTML/CSS source for this template is its strongest feature.
-For something more slick/modern/sophisticated/complicated:
+For something more slick or modern or sophisticated or complicated:

- - [Hoverboard](https://github.com/gdg-x/hoverboard) is beautiful but requires some tech know-how.
+ - [Hoverboard](https://github.com/gdg-x/hoverboard) is beautiful but requires some tech know-how to setup.

  - You can build something from scratch based on a [GitHub Pages site with Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll)